yangjiera/wis/_people/tim.md

 ---
 # Your full name
-name:
+name: Tim Draws
 # The members are displayed in a hierarchical way, so please choose the role and filter from this list:
 # Full Professor - 1
 # Associate Professor - 2
 # Assistant Professor - 3
 # Postdoctoral Researcher - 4
 # PhD Candidate - 5
 # Research Engineer - 6
 # Guest Researcher - 7
 # Secretary - 8
-role:
+role: PhD Candidate
-filter:
+filter: 5
 # choose one or more teams: delta, kappa, epsilon, lambda, cel
-team: []
+team: ['epsilon']
 linkedin:
 twitter:
 github:
-image:
+image: tim_draws.jpg
-email:
+email: T.A.Draws@tudelft.nl
 # Room number only (Room: 840 West 4rd floor)
 office:
 ---

 ## About